Allow me to present the ULTIMATE guide to teaching English abroad.

 But other feedback could be reasonable.

 Take it all with a pinch of salt.

 Once you find jobs you like, then you need to apply.

 Make sure you have your resume ready.
 Any experience you may have in terms of anything related to teaching should and must appear on your resume.

-Include your education history and your TEFL certificate if you have one.
+Include your education history, your degree certificate and your TEFL certificate if you have one.

-I know this may sound a little paranoid but there are people who exist who want to use this information to create their own identities or copy your certificates and use them for their own purposes.
+I know this may sound a little paranoid but some people exist who want to use this information to create their own identities or copy your certificates and use them for their own purposes.

 I would personally wait until you have contacted the recruiter before sending any certificates.

 And it may go without saying – but never send any originals!